daebfcg/daebfcg.github.io/content/posts/202511100736/index.md

 ### Direct Out

 One last on/on toggle switch near the volume, which will bypass both the volume and tone from the circuit and send the pickup signal directly to the jack.
 This is for an even more pure, raw signal unaffected by any pots or capacitors.
 This can act as a mini "boost" effect during a performance.
 Used this way, it is sometimes called a blower switch.
-It might also be useful for recording, where all tone and volume is added during mixing and you want the purest and loudest signal to be recorded.
+It might also be useful for recording, where all tone and volume is controlled during mixing and you want the purest and loudest signal to be recorded.

 ### Jack